milvus-io/milvus/docs/design_docs/milvus_create_index_en.md

 }
 ```

-13. When receive `CreateIndex` request, `IndexNode` would wrap this request into `IndexBuildTask`, and push this task into `IndexBuildQueue`, then send response to `IndexCoord`
+13. When receive `CreateIndex` request, `IndexNode` would wrap this request into `IndexBuildTask`, and push this task into `IndexBuildQueue`, then send response to `IndexCoord`.

 14. There is a background service, `indexBuildLoop`, in the `IndexNode`. `indexBuildLoop` would call `scheduleIndexBuildTask` to get a `IndexBuildTask` from `IndexBuildQueue`, and then start another `goroutine` to build index and update meta.